EDWIN LUTYENS by his daughter, Mary Lutyens

 He had a flair for drawing and mathematics, and had further taught himself to draw by a simple self-devised method: he would take with him on all his walks a small pane of clear glass, a penknife and some pieces of soap sharpened to fine points; he would look at some portion of a building through the glass and trace what he saw with the soap.
 Cleaned with a damp rag, this ‘sketchbook’ would serve him over and over again.

-At fifteen it had become apparent that Ned was cut out to be an architect, a career encouraged by Ralph Caldecott, a Surrey neighbour, the illustrator of so many delightful children’s books depicting Surrey cottages.
+At fifteen it had become apparent that Ned was cut out to be an architect, a career encouraged by Randolph Caldecott, a Surrey neighbour, the illustrator of so many delightful children’s books depicting Surrey cottages.

 Early in 1885, therefore, he became a student at the Kensington School of Art.
 He did not finish the course, feeling after only two years that he had no more to learn there, nor did he stay more than a year in the office of Ernest George and Peto where he next went as a paying apprentice.